scipy-conference/scipy_proceedings/papers/juan_shishido/juan_shishido.rst

 ground-truth drug-usage status for these users, the manner by which free-text writing styles may unintentionally disclose demographic attributes is an intriguing avenue for research.
-We used a predictive modeling approach to attempt to gain insights to this question.
+We used a predictive modeling approach to attempt to gain insights into this question.
 Specifically, we trained a logistic regression model on a binary outcome, using only drug users and non-drug users.
 We used tf-idf weights on unigrams, bigrams, and trigrams as in the previous analyses.
 We also balanced the classes by randomly sampling 6,859 accounts